 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as revenue are net of returns, trade allowances and amounts collected on behalf of third parties.
 License revenue is recognised in accordance with the underlying agreement.
 Upfront payments are brought to account as revenues unless there is a correlation to ongoing research and both components are viewed as one agreement, in which case the license income is amortised over the anticipated period of the associated research program.
-Unamortised license revenue is recognised on a time proportion basis using the effective interest rate method.
+Unamortised license revenue is recognised on the balance sheet as deferred income.
+Interest revenue is recognised on a time proportion basis using the effective interest rate method.
 All revenue is stated net of the amount of Goods and Services Tax (GST).